Board Member

 James R. Sheldon

-Mr. Sheldon was employed by Neighborhood Legal Services in Buffalo, NY for more than 30 years and now works as a disability policy consultant.
-As a practicing attorney, Mr. Sheldon handled hearings and litigation related to Social Security, SSI, Medicaid, Medicare, special education, vocational rehabilitation, and a range of discrimination issues.
-He first focused on Social Security work incentives as a Protection and Advocacy attorney during the mid1980s.
-Between 1998 and 2018, he supervised a regional work incentive counseling project, overseeing multiple federal and state grants, including the federal WIPA grant.
-Mr. Sheldon has written or co-authored more than 30 policy briefs and a similar number of newsletter articles to support the efforts of work incentive counselors nationally, primarily through Cornell University's Yang-Tan Institute.
-Between 1996 and 2018, he was the Project Director for the National Assistive Technology (AT) Advocacy Project, a TA and training project serving AT advocates throughout the country.
-He has written or co-authored many publications on funding of AT through programs like Medicaid, Medicare, special education, vocational rehabilitation, and ABLE accounts and has provided training on these topics and work incentive topics throughout the country.
-Mr. Sheldon has served on the NABWIS board for more than 12 years.
+James Sheldon worked at Neighborhood Legal Services, Buffalo, NY, for more than 30 years.
+He handled hearings and litigation involving Social Security, SSI, Medicaid, Medicare, special education, and vocational rehabilitation.
+His work incentives focus began as a Protection and Advocacy attorney in the late 1980s.
+He supervised a work incentive counseling project (1998-2018), overseeing multiple grants, including WIPA.
+He wrote or co-authored more than 30 policy briefs and many newsletter articles to support benefits counselors, primarily through Cornell University& Yang-Tan Institute.
+He was Project Director for the National Assistive Technology (AT) Advocacy Project (1996-2018), serving advocates throughout the country.
+He wrote or co-authored publications on funding of AT through programs like Medicaid, Medicare, special education, vocational rehabilitation, and ABLE accounts and trained on these and work incentive topics throughout the country.
+Mr. Sheldon has served on the NABWIS board for more than 14 years and co-authors the NABWIS Deeper Dive series.

 Debora Wagner

-Debora Wagner spent 25 years working as an attorney, focusing on work incentives planning and VA disability benefits.
-From 2016 to 2022, she led the statewide network of work incentives training and technical assistance in Ohio.
-In December 2011, Debora joined the faculty at Cornell's Work Incentives Support Center.
+Debora Wagner spent 25 years working as an attorney.
+She represented clients in disability benefits cases, with a focus on work incentives planning and VA disability benefits.
+From 2016 to 2022, she led the statewide network for work incentives training and technical assistance in Ohio.
+In December 2021, Debora joined the faculty at Cornell’s Work Incentives Support Center where she continues to provide work incentives training and technical assistance for thousands of work incentives planners across the country.

 Pablo Puente